CtlAltDefeat2/java-1/java-I-intro-assignments.md

 ```

 # Ex.
 7
-Write a Java function that retuns a random number from `ArrayList` of type `Integer`.
+Write a Java function that retuns a random number from an `ArrayList` of type `Integer`.

 # Ex.
 8
 Write a function that calculates the total cost of a shopping cart.
 The items